serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 $ sls alexa build
 ```

-And you can check the model with the following command.
+Then, you can check the model with the following command.

 ```
 $ sls alexa models